 We (“PwC”, “us”, or “our”) are strongly committed to protecting personal data.
-This transparency notice describes why and how we collect and use personal data and provides information about individuals’ rights.
-We may use personal data provided to us for any of the purposes described in this transparency notice or as otherwise stated at the point of collection.
+This transparency notice (i) describes why and how we collect and use personal data in our recruitment processes, and (ii) provides information about rights of individuals applying for a job at PwC.

 We take the security of all the data we hold very seriously.
 We adhere to internationally recognised security standards and our information security management system relating to client confidential data is independently certified as complying with the requirements of ISO/IEC 27001: 2013.